elixir-europe/infectious-diseases-toolkit/showcase/korogenoest.md

 ## Generating custom reports

-Based on the report templates provided by the ECDC, reports were filled in automatically  based on the sequencing results.
+Based on the templates provided by the ECDC, reports were filled in automatically  based on the sequencing results.
 These reports included variants of concern (VoCs), specific set of mutations or deletions defined by the ECDC that changed over time.
-Similar reports were also generated for the Health Board to consult the Government.
+Similar reports were also generated for the Health Board to inform the Government.

 ## Dashboards